General , Wills

 What Happened to Trouble?

 The disinherited grandchildren challenged the Will.
-Trouble’s inheritance was reduced from $12 million to $2 million.
+The court decided to decrease Trouble’s inheritance from $12 million to $2 million.
 The excess was split: $4 million to the charitable trust and $6 million to the previously disinherited grandchildren.
 Trouble died in 2010.
-The dog’s annual expenses included $100,000 for security (due to credible death threats), $8,000 for grooming, $1,200 for food, and a $60,000 salary for a full-time caretaker.
+The dog required $100,000 for security because of genuine death threats while grooming expenses reached $8,000 and food costs amounted to $1,200 and its full-time caretaker earned $60,000 annually.

 Key FactDetail